-This coconut flour banana bread is not only gluten-free, but it’s grain-free!
+This coconut flour banana bread is not only gluten-free, but it’s grain-free, and dairy-free too!
 Made with coconut flour and honey, this bread is wholesome and nutritious!

 This coconut flour banana bread recipe is not only gluten-free, but it’s grain-free!
 Made with coconut flour and honey as a sweetener, this is without a doubt a ‘real food’ version of this favorite baked good.
 It is surprisingly moist and holds a beautiful banana and coconut flavor.